Angela, an animal lover, has a passion for learning and understanding God's creatures. As a born teacher, she enjoys

 Jaguars are often confused with leopards and cheetahs.
 Although if you see them in the wild, it would be clear, as only jaguars live in South America.
 The only other similar-sized cat in the same area is the cougar, but they do not have spots, whereas a jaguar does.
 Jaguars are also much more broadly built, giving them a more powerful appearance.

-Although if you want to tell the difference from a leopard and a jaguar in a picture, one needs to look at the shape of their spots.
-Jaguars have rosette shaped spots that have spots inside the rose shaped marking.
-Leopards also have similarly shaped spots, except the rosette shape does not have a spot inside the flower shaped marking.
+The most distinguishable difference between a leopard and a jaguar is the shape of their spots.
+Jaguars have rosette-shaped spots that have spots inside the rose-shaped marking.
+Leopards also have similarly shaped spots, except the rosette shape does not have a spot inside the flower-shaped marking.

 4. They Are Strong Swimmers and Climbers

 Another thing that sets jaguars apart from other large cats is their love of water.
 They are known to jump in the water and swim very well from one side to another of a pond, lake, or narrow river.

 With their strong legs, they are also built to be excellent climbers.
-They often will scale a tree in order to get a better vantage point towards prey.
+They often will scale a tree to get a better vantage point towards the prey.
 They may even pounce on unsuspecting prey below, jumping right out of the tree.

 5. Jaguars Are Solitary Animals

 6. Jaguars Prey on Any Meat That Crosses Their Path

 Their territory is much dependent on how plentiful their prey is.
 Fortunately, these cats are not picky and will eat anything in their paths, including deer, armadillos, monkeys, cattle, and even lizards.
-They do not need to be very choosy as they are built for catching and eating most any animal.
+They do not need to be very selective as they can catch and eat most any animal.